myankovskaya/frankly-build/README.md

-The # symbols and ** didn't come through when you pasted.
-Copy this exactly:
 # Frankly

 Frankly is a financial decision-support app for small business owners that shows data quality issues alongside financial metrics.
 Uncertainty is explicit, not hidden.